fff7d1bc/better-initramfs/README.rst

 init=X
   Run X after switching to newroot, Default: /sbin/init. tuxonice try resuming with TuxOnIce.
-Remember to set resume= variable by **kernel** boot params. resume=<device/path>
+Depends on resume= variable which points to the device with image, usualy swap partition. swsusp try resuming with in-kernel suspend.
+Depends on resume= variable which points to the device with image, usualy swap partition. resume=<device/path>
-  Use only with *tuxonice* switch, set resume device/file.
-This have nothing to do with initramfs.. lvm
+  Specify device from which you want to resume (with tuxonice or swsusp). lvm
   Scan all disks for volume groups and activate them. luks